stakater/IngressMonitorController/README.md

 ### Supported Kubernetes versions

-Ingress Monitor Controller has been tested with Kubernetes version 1.8.x, and should work with higher versions.
+Ingress Monitor Controller has been tested with Kubernetes version 1.8.x and 1.10.x, and should work with higher versions.

 ### Vanilla Manifests